theQuert/Knowledge-Updating-System/progress.md

 3. Merge the output with our original dataset, then prove our method is capable to update an full-article given its old version and the triggered news event.

 ### TODO
 - Extract the `top-3` most-edited paragraphs from training, testing, and dev set.
-(Extract from `relabeled` pt file)
+(Extract from `labeled_fixed`, and the last paragraph of train/test/val pt file to construct )
-#### May meet the alignment problem between the position from old and new paragraphs. *Make sure to check if the `#papagraphs` is same between content and summary.*
+#### May meet the alignment problem between the position from old and new paragraphs. **Make sure to check if the `#papagraphs` is same between versions.**
 - Combine the `top-3` paragraphs from `content` and the triggered news as our new input (`content` of our wcep-format dataset), the `summary` would be the updated information.
-- Since we extract the `top-3` paragraphs, the amount of our data will be 3-times larger.
+- Since we extract the `top-3` paragraphs, the amount of our extended dataset will be 3-times larger.
-- **Statistics of the indices of those paragraph neeeded to be updated.**
 - Create the baseline after the extraction.
 (So, we will have new baseline)
 - Apply `PRIMERA-WCEP` to fine-tune our new-constructed dataset.
 - Examine the result with the baseline.

-### Potential Problems
+### Discussions
-- Since we labeled our data given the non-updated, and updated version, `top-3` or `top-5` are easy to extract.
+- Since we labeled our data given the non-updated and updated version, `top-3` or `top-5` are easy to extract.
+- **#Paragraphs in the updated version is more than non-updated version after solving the alignment problems, make those instances hard to align the indices.
+Calculate how many instances with this problem existed in our training data.
+We may need to truncate the updated version?**
+- **Among the `1602` instances in our training data, there are `468` instances having more than 10 paragraphs differ from non-updated and updated contents.
+(29.21%)**
+- Extract the triggers from the last paragraph of NetKu dataset(full-content) to form our extended dataset.
 - Our fine-tuned model may only performs well on our NetKu dataset.
 - Maybe a method to find the paragraphs which needed to be updated is still important without the updated content.